Edwards2718/Cherry-ULP-Controller-ZMK-Firmware/README.md

-# dactyl-orca-5x7-zmk
+# Cherry-ULP-controller-zmk
-This repo is for the ZMK firmware of the Dactyl Orca 5x7 handwired.
+This repo is for the ZMK firmware of a leverless controller using Cherry ULP switches.